Orange Creamsicle Cocktail

 Not a lot but a little kick was fun and I now have a favorite summer treat with this Orange Creamsicle Cocktail that is not for kids but for their parents!
 My taste tester was my neighbor Rick across the street.
 He guzzled it down like it was boozeless, he said he could not help himself; I said remember that in a few minutes when you’re back to working on your deck. 🙂

 De Niro is quite the entrepreneur and has significant investments in Nobu Hospitality Group, Tribeca Grill, Locanda Verde, and the Tribeca Film Festival (which this year served as the launch event for VDKA 6100).

 An interesting note to this vodka is the use of whey as source material.
 While vodka can be made from any number of materials including wheat, corn, potatoes and rye there aren’t a ton of restrictions on the source materials you can use.

 Although it has an Australian inspired name from the country code 6100 for Perth, Australia (Packer has major properties in Perth), the vodka itself comes from New Zealand, where the whey is sourced from grass-fed cow’s milk.

 They were perfect; cool and creamy and tangy with orange and just enough vodka and orange liqueur to elevate them from ice cream bars to cocktails.
 Easy too.
-What are you waiting for…bet you can hear that same music I did and these are a fun way to take a trip back in time with an updated treat.
+What are you waiting for…bet you can hear that same music I did and these are a fun way to take a trip back in time with an updated adult treat.
+Cheers!

-PIN ‘Orange Creamsicle Cocktail’
+PIN IT!
+‘Orange Creamsicle Cocktail’

 - 2 oz Vodka

-- 1/2 oz orange liqueur (triple sec)
+- ½ oz orange liqueur triple sec

 - 4 oz Orange Juice

-- 3/4 cup vanilla ice cream
+- ¾ cup vanilla ice cream

-- 1/4 cup orange sherbet
+- ¼ cup orange sherbet

 - 2 ice cubes

-- Orange soda, chilled
+- Orange soda chilled

-- Orange slices and maraschino cherries for garnish (optional)
+- Orange slices and maraschino cherries for garnish optional

 - Put your glasses in the freezer 15 minutes before preparing the cocktail.
 (This fills a large glass; if you have smaller ones it will equate to two servings)